Firm-worker hypergraphs: Application

 This section presents an application of our condition based on a structure called technology roadmap, which generalizes the structure of H23a's technology tree.
 A \textbf{technology roadmap} $TR=(T,W)$ is a directed tree\footnote{A tree is a connected acyclic graph.
 A directed tree is a directed acyclic graph whose underlying undirected graph is a tree.} $T=(V,E)$ defined on a set of workers $W$.
 Each vertex from $V$ represents a \textbf{technology}.
 Each technology $v\in V$ demands a subset of workers $W^v\subseteq W$ to implement.
 We say that worker $w$ engages in technology $v$ if $w\in W^v$.
 Each edge is an upgrade from one technology to another.
 The technology roadmap generalizes H23a's technology tree in two aspects: (i) A technology tree is a rooted tree, whereas a technology roadmap does not necessarily have a root. (ii) An upgrade in a technology tree requires more workers such that the worker set expands along with the edge direction, whereas a technology roadmap does not impose restrictions on worker sets demanded by the technologies.\footnote{We will restrict worker sets demanded by the technologies by requiring workers to be specialists.
 However, the definition of technology roadmap itself does not impose restrictions on worker sets demanded by the technologies.} In a technology tree of H23a, there is only one evolutionary path toward a technology.
 However, the technology roadmap allows multiple evolutionary paths toward a technology.
 We illustrate this with the following example.

 \begin{example} \normalfont Consider a market with three firms and five workers.
 A technology roadmap is depicted as follows.

 Each vertex from $\{v_1,\ldots,v_6\}$ represents a technology.
 A technology can have multiple evolutionary paths: Technology $v_3$ can be upgraded from technology $v_1$ or $v_2$; technology $v_5$ can be upgraded from technology $v_3$ or $v_6$.
-Each technology requires the set of workers on the right to implement.
-Unlike H23a's technology tree, there is no restriction on worker sets demanded by the two technologies of an upgrade. \end{example}
+Each technology requires the set of workers on the right to implement. \end{example}

 H23a assumed each worker to be a specialist over a technology tree.
 We instead assume that both firms and workers are specialized in a technology roadmap.
 Specializations of workers and firms are captured by the scopes of technologies they engage in and possess, respectively.
 In a technology roadmap $TR=(T,W)$ with $T=(V,E)$, a subgraph $P=(V^P,E^P)$ of $T$ is called a \textbf{technology path} if $(V^P,E^P)$ is either a directed path\footnote{A directed path in a directed graph is a path whose edges are all oriented in the same direction.} or a vertex (i.e., $|V^P|=1$ and $E^P=\emptyset$).
-We say that worker $w$ engages in the subgraph $G^w=(V^w,E^w)$ of $T$ where $V^w=\{v|w\in W^v\}$ and $E^w=\{vv'|v,v'\in V^w\text{ and }vv'\in E\}$.
+We say that worker $w$ engages in the subgraph $G^w=(V^w,E^w)$ of $T$ in which $V^w=\{v|w\in W^v\}$ and $E^w=\{vv'|v,v'\in V^w\text{ and }vv'\in E\}$.

 \begin{definition} \normalfont Worker $w$ is called a \textbf{specialist} in technology roadmap $TR$ if $G^w$ is a technology path. \end{definition}

 We assume each worker is a specialist who engages in a subgraph that is a technology path.
 For instance, in the above technology roadmap, worker $w_1$ engages in the subgraph $v_1\rightarrow v_3\rightarrow v_5$.
 Worker $w_2$ engages in the subgraph $v_2\rightarrow v_3\rightarrow v_4$.
 Other workers are also specialists.